calr0x/OT-DockSucker/README.md

 # OT-DockSucker
 Convert your OriginTrail Docker node to dockerless.

-These steps assume that you have backed up your old node using restic from OT-Smoothbrain-Backup.
-Please follow the instructions over there first if you haven't yet.
+These steps assume that you have backed up your old node using restic from OT-Smoothbrain-Backup or have a backup restored on the new node's /root/backup folder.

 You need to create a new server using __Ubuntu 18.04__, this will not work on Ubuntu 20.04.